hydra-genetics/hydra-genetics/docs/simple_pipeline.md

 [http://127.0.0.1:8000/](http://127.0.0.1:8000/)

 ### Update schemas
-Update the descriptions in the schemas and the software documetantion page will update with this new information.
+Update the descriptions in the schemas and the software documentation page will update with this new information.
 (Might need restart of server).
 Look at `docs/softwares.md` to see the code that generates the documentation.
 Schemas:

 * `simple_pipeline/workflow/schemas/rule.schema.yaml` #Description of the rule input and output